 and it holds

-In particular $\Lambda \in C^2 ((0,\pi))$ and we denote its first and second derivative as $\dot{\Lambda}$ and $\ddot{\Lambda}$, respectively.
+We denote by $\dot{\lambda}$ and $\ddot{\lambda}$ the first and second derivative of the function $\lambda$, respectively.
 In the following we will always evaluate the function $v$ and its derivatives at a fixed second coordinate $\theta_0$, so, whenever present, the argument of these functions will always correspond to the first one.
-The proof is divided in three steps.
+The proof is divided in five steps.